enso-org/enso/doc/design/type-system/type-discipline.md

 - Bare types, such as `Int` or `a : Int` are assumed to be rows with a single member.
 In the case where no name is given, a it is treated as a 1-tuple.
 - We want the theory to have possible future support for GADTs.
 - The operation `foo a b` desugars to `b.foo a` so as to construct a transformation applied between two types.
+- We want error messages to be as informative as possible, and are willing to retain significant extra algorithmic state in the typechecker to ensure that they are.
+This means both _formatting_ and _useful information_.
+- There is a formalisation of how this system lowers to System-FC as implemented in GHC Core.
+- Constructors are treated specially for the purposes of pattern matching.
+- The implementation supports `Dynamic`, a type that allows typechecked interactions with external data.
+The properties expected of a `Dynamic` value become part of the `Dynamic` type signature, so if you need to access a property `foo` on a value `a` that is dynamic, `a` has type `Dynamic { foo : T }`, and thereby represents a contract expected of the external data.
+Dynamic is a strict subtype of `Type`.
+- The typechecker will work efficiently in the presence of defaulted arguments by lazily generating the possible permutations of a function's signature at its use sites.
+This can be made to interact favourably with unification, much like for prolog.

 # Structural Type Shorthand
 In Luna, we want to be able to write a type-signature that represents types in